serverlessworkflow/specification/specification.md

 property of the CloudEvent required attributes.

 The `type` property matches this event definition with the [type](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#type) property of the CloudEvent required attributes.

-The `kind` property defines this event as either `consumed` or `produced`.
-In terms of the workflow, this means it is either an event that triggers workflow instance creation, or continuation of workflow instance execution (consumed), or an event that the workflow instance creates during its execution (produced).
-The default value (if not specified) of the `kind` property is `consumed`.
-Note that for `produced` event definitions, implementations must provide the value of the CloudEvent source attribute.
-In this case (i.e., when the `kind` property is set to `produced`), the `source` property of the event is not required in the workflow definition.
-Otherwise, (i.e., when the `kind` property is set to `consumed`), the `source` property must be defined in the event definition.

 Event correlation plays a big role in large event-driven applications.
 Correlating one or more events with a particular workflow instance can be done by defining the event correlation rules within the `correlation` property.